NCCAM Multimedia Resources

 Categories of CAM

 CAM practices are often grouped into broad categories.
 Some CAM practices may fit into more than one category.
-Listed are a few examples within each category
+You can read about this at the NCCAM website.

 WHO Traditional Medicine Strategy: 2014-2023